migillett/Meshtastic-Listener/README.md

 ```

 > [!TIP]
->If you're using a I2C device such as the [MeshAdv Pi Hat](https://github.com/chrismyers2000/MeshAdv-Pi-Hat), you may need to add `network_mode: host` to your docker-compose.yml file and point your `DEVICE_INTERFACE` to `127.0.0.1` to properly connect to the local device hosted by the Raspberry Pi.
+>If you're using a I2C device such as the [MeshAdv Pi Hat](https://github.com/chrismyers2000/MeshAdv-Pi-Hat), you may need to add `network_mode: host` to your docker-compose.yml file and point your `DEVICE_IP` to `127.0.0.1` to properly connect to the local device hosted by the Raspberry Pi.

 ## Docker
 ### Build